 Besides yoga, Kate is a certified Natural Gourmet Chef from Ann Marie Colbin in NYC, and is a practitioner of Healing Arts from the IM School of Healing Arts.
 She has studied at the Ayurvedic Institute with Dr Vasant Lad in New Mexico, at the Kushi Institute in Boston with Michio Kushi, and currently completing training in Shiatsu therapy at the Ohashi Institute in NYC.
 She is at heart a traveler and adventurer, for years studying traditional arts and teaching yoga in Japan, immersing in India, living in a monastery in Thailand, trekking the Himalyas in Nepal, and walking alone across Tibet to Lhasa from Southwestern China.
 She visits India regularly to visit her teachers and the temples in the Himalyas.

-She now lives in East Hampton with her husband and two children running the Integrated Wellness Program at Springs Elementary in East Hampton for grades K-6 and teaching private and group classes in the Hamptons and New York City.
+She now lives in East Hampton with her husband and son, running the Integrated Wellness Program at Springs Elementary in East Hampton for grades K-6 and teaching private and group classes in the Hamptons and New York City.